view bucket

 If you or anyone you see showing signs & symptoms of hallucinations, delusions, disorganized thinking/speech, and are concerned about them having psychosis; then immediately seek medical help.
 Consulting a doctor on time will help prevent the patient from harming themselves or others.

-Available Medicine for Chronic psychosis
+Available Medicine for Chronic Psychosis

 Motival